progit/progit/en/04-git-server/01-chapter4.markdown

 	conf/  keydir/
 	$ find conf keydir -type f
 	conf/gitolite.conf
-	keydir/sitaram.pub
+	keydir/scott.pub
 	$ cat conf/gitolite.conf

 	repo gitolite-admin
-	    RW+                 = sitaram
+	    RW+                 = scott

 	repo testing
 	    RW+                 = @all

-Notice that "sitaram" (the name of the pubkey in the gl-setup command you used earlier) has read-write permissions on the `gitolite-admin` repository as well as a public key file of the same name.
+Notice that "scott" (the name of the pubkey in the `gitolite setup` command you used earlier) has read-write permissions on the `gitolite-admin` repository as well as a public key file of the same name.

 Adding users is easy.
 To add a user called "alice", obtain her public key, name it `alice.pub`, and put it in the `keydir` directory of the clone of the `gitolite-admin` repo you just made on your workstation.
 Add, commit, and push the change, and the user has been added.